 The statement is prepared in compliance with Provision 5 of Budget Act item 0840-001-0001, using records compiled by the State Controller.
 Prior-year actual amounts also are displayed for comparative purposes.
 Attachment A compares actual receipts and disbursements for the 2020-21 fiscal year to cash flow estimates published in the 2021-22 Governor's Budget.
 These cash flow estimates are predicated on projections and assumptions made by the DOF in preparation of the 2021-22 Governor's Budget.
-Attachment B compares actual receipts and disbursements for the 2020-21 fiscal year to cash flow estimates prepared by the DOF based upon the 2020-21 Budget Act.
+Attachment B compares actual receipts and disbursements for the 2020-21 fiscal year to cash flow estimates prepared by the DOF in preparation of the 2020-21 fiscal year to cash flow estimates prepared by the DOF based upon the 2020-21 Budget Act.